 Do they need to bring money?

-We provide a snack and juice once each session, so they do not need to bring money.
+We provide a snack and water once each session, so they do not need to bring money.
 However, if you would like to leave them money for the vending machines, we will hold it for them at the front desk so it does not get lost.
 Please let your children know that they need to come up to the front desk to retrieve their money when they are ready to use it.

 What do they wear?

 Cotton t-shirts and shorts are appropriate.
 Girls may wear leotards if they have them; we also sell them if you would like to purchase one.
-The children will go barefoot when they are in the gym, but will need sandals/sneakers for outdoor activities.
+The children will go barefoot when they are in the gym but will need sandals/sneakers for outdoor activities.
 We have cubbies for the children to store their shoes and other belongings.
 The children will be active during the session so light-weight clothing is best.

 Can they bring video games and trading cards?

-We prefer that they do not bring toys from home, as they may cause arguments or become lost, damaged or stolen.
+We prefer that they do not bring toys from home, as they may cause arguments or become lost, damaged, or stolen.
 It is strictly up to the child and parent, but ASI will not be responsible if something happens to them.

 Do the preschoolers take a nap?

-The preschoolers do not take naps, however they do have 30 minutes of downtime each session where they may color, build with blocks, do puzzles or have story time.
+The preschoolers do not take naps, however, they do have 30 minutes of downtime each session where they may color, build with blocks, do puzzles, or have storytime.

-What do they eat for snack?
+What do they eat for snacks?

 Is camp the same as a gymnastics class?